 - Report the accident to your employer

 - Get medical treatment from your own GP as soon as possible and ask for a First Medical Certificate.
-You should follow your GP’s advise on returning to work and treatment
+You should follow your GP’s advice on returning to work and treatment

 - Get hold of a workers compensation claim form and fill it out, attach the first medical certificate to it and give it to your employer